All-natural only

 What Happens During Each Long Island Yard Treatment

-Our Long Island mosquito and tick control service focuses on the areas where pests actually live and rest, including shaded landscaping, wooded borders, brush edges, fence lines, under decks, patio borders, pool areas, pet paths, and damp pockets.
-When standing water is present, we treat it during service to help reduce mosquito breeding between visits.
+Our Long Island mosquito and tick control service focuses on the areas where pests actually live and rest, including shaded landscaping, wooded borders, brush edges, fence lines, under decks, patio borders, pool areas, pet paths, damp pockets, and standing water risks.

 Hot-zone targeting